wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/viewing-diagnostics.rst

 As before, an overly-small threshold setting may be seen as a flat "leading tail" on the quasistatic plot.

-.. note:: The x-axes corresponds to ``velocity-portion voltage`` and ``acceleration-portion voltage``, respectively - as the governing voltage-balance equations are multi-dimensional, plots against raw voltage are not as useful as one might expect.
+.. note:: The x-axis corresponds to ``velocity-portion voltage`` and ``acceleration-portion voltage``, respectively - as the governing voltage-balance equations are multi-dimensional, plots against raw voltage are not as useful as one might expect.

 3D Diagnostics
 --------------